nathanschmid08/Dev-Diary/README.md

 A Perl script that automatically generates new Electron apps.

 ## DoodlePlumber
-A Doodle Jump–style game originally written in Python with Pygame for a school project.
-I later rewrote it using HTML, CSS, and JavaScript.
+A Doodle Jump–style game originally written in Python with Pygame.
+I later rewrote it using HTML, CSS, and JavaScript for a school project.
 The web version is optimized for mobile devices.

 ## GameHive
 A website that lets you play over 25 games directly in the browser.
 All games were developed by me using HTML, CSS, and JavaScript.